Hope3r/fluxcd-helm-github/README.md

 apiVersion: kustomize.config.k8s.io/v1beta1
 kind: Kustomization
 resources:
-  - flux-system
+  - flux-system-test
   - ../production/infrastructure.yaml
   - ../production/apps.yaml
 ```

-Note that besides the `flux-system` kustomize overlay, we also include
+Note that besides the `flux-system-test` kustomize overlay, we also include
 the `infrastructure` and `apps` manifests from the production dir.

 Push the changes to the main branch: